 - A teaspoon of vanilla extract makes the cookies slightly sweeter

-You'll need either a food processor or a blender to make black bean cookies to ensure that the skins of the beans are broken down to a smooth texture.
+You'll need either a food processor or a blender to make these healthy chocolate cookies so that the skins of the black beans are broken down to a smooth texture.
 You could also make the recipe with an immersion blender and a bowl.

 Drain and rinse the canned black beans and add them to the processor.
 Add the egg, cocoa, peanut butter, honey and bicarbonate of soda.